Automatic (Don Broco album)

 Automatic is the second studio album by English four-piece rock band Don Broco.
 It was released in the United Kingdom on 7 August 2015.
 The album was included at number 13 on Rock Sound's top 50 releases of 2015 list.
 On 11 November 2016, Automatic was re-released in the United States and Canada through American label SharpTone Records.

 Track listing

 Personnel

-Credits taken from Automatics liner notes.
+Credits taken from Automatic's liner notes.